neha-kay/Kiko-plus/_posts/2017-08-04-crowdsourced-tips-on-being-more-productive.md

 Take a couple of blank pieces of paper and write down every task you have to do in every arena of your life.
 [Use this trigger list](http://gettingthingsdone.com/wp-content/uploads/2014/10/Mind_Sweep_Trigger_List.pdf){:target="_blank"} to make sure you've gotten everything down.
 Then sort by project, priority, and time required.

 Read more on my [Goal Organization Guide]({% post_url 2017-08-08-goal-organization-guide %}){:target="_blank"}

+### Clarify things you have to do.

+If it takes less than 2 minutes to do, __just do it.__

+It's simply easier and less work to just get it done rather than carrying around the mental effort of _remembering_ to do the 2 minute task throughout the day.